-Company shareholders may communicate with the Board, or individual specified directors, in writing addressed to: MiMedx Group, Inc., Board of Directors, c/o Secretary, 1775 West Oak Commons Court, NE, Marietta, Georgia 30062.
+Shareholders may communicate with the Board, or individual directors, by sending such communications in writing to: MiMedx Group, Inc., Board of Directors, c/o Secretary, 1775 West Oak Commons Court, NE, Marietta, Georgia 30062.

 The Secretary will review each shareholder communication.
 The Secretary will forward to (i) the entire Board, (ii) the non-management members of the Board, if so addressed, or (iii) the members of a Board committee, if the communication relates to a subject matter clearly within that committee's area of responsibility, each communication that (a) relates to the Company's business or governance, (b) is not offensive and is legible in form and reasonably understandable in content and (c) does not merely relate to a personal grievance against the Company or a team member or further a personal interest not shared by other shareholders generally.